Attractions

 Quick Facts

-Best time to visit: October through March for cooler weather.
-The mawlid (saint's festival) falls in the Islamic month of Sha'ban and draws the largest crowds in Egypt outside of Mecca.
+Best time to visit: October through March for cooler temperatures; the Moulid al-Dessuqi (the saint's annual festival) falls on the 15th of Sha'ban in the Islamic calendar, typically drawing the largest crowds of the year.

 ---